-- 1. Ensure that the fire is out and the appliance is cool to the touch. - Remove the surround by lifting up and off of the appliance; set aside. - 3.
-The grille on the blower access assembly is hinged.
-Swing the grille downward to expose the 2 screws (Figure 22.1). - 4.
-Remove the 2 screws from the blower access assembly and slide assembly away from the appliance. - 5.
-Disconnect the wires from the blower. - 6.
-Remove the 2 screws from the hold down bracket and pull the blower and bracket forward. - 7.
+- 1. Ensure that the fire is out and the appliance is cool to the touch. - 2.
+Remove the door by lifting the door up and off of the hinges; set aside (Figure 22.1). - 3.
+Remove the fascia by lifting up and off of the appliance; set aside (Figure 22.1). - 4.
+Disconnect the wires from the blower (Figure 22.2). - 5.
+Remove the 2 screws from the hold down bracket and pull the blower and bracket forward. - 6.
 Remove the blower from the hold down bracket. - Re-install in reverse order.
 Be certain that the hold down bracket's screws are completely seated in the grommets.
 Insert the locating tab in the hold down bracket into the placement slot.